MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models: Experiments

 \subsection{Datasets}

-We conduct extensive experiments and analyses on both mathematical and commonsense reasoning tasks.
+We conduct extensive experiments and analyses on mathematical and commonsense reasoning tasks.
+Details for code generation tasks are provided in Appendix~\ref{sec:code_task}.
 For mathematical reasoning, we evaluate performance on six test datasets: GSM8K \cite{cobbe2021gsm8k}, SVAMP \cite{patel2021SVAMP}, MultiArith \cite{roy2016MultiArith}, AddSub \cite{hosseini2014AddSub}, AQuA \cite{ling2017AQuA}, and SingleEq \cite{koncel2015SingleEQ}.
 The training dataset is Math14K constructed by \cite{hu_llm-adapters_2023}, which includes the training sets of GSM8K and AQuA, augmented with rationales generated by ChatGPT and GPT-4.
 For commonsense reasoning, we test on eight datasets: BoolQ \cite{clark2019boolq}, PIQA \cite{bisk2020piqa}, SIQA \cite{sap2019socialiqa}, HellaSwag, WinoGrande \cite{sakaguchi2021winogrande}, ARC Challenge (ARC-c), ARC Easy (ARC-e) \cite{chollet2019ARC}, and OBQA \cite{mihaylov2018OBQA}.
 The training dataset for commonsense reasoning, Commonsense15K, is sampled from Commonsense170K \cite{hu_llm-adapters_2023} which comprises eight training sets.

 \begingroup \begingroup \endgroup